storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 Partial unstake of a delegation is supported.
 For example, if a 1-year long delegation has 1 million tokens, after 1 year, users can unstake 500k from this delegation and keep the remaining staked to continue earning rewards.

-Unstake can fail if the validator, delegator and delegation id passed in is incorrect.
+Unstake can fail if the validator, delegator, and delegation ID passed in is incorrect.

 Unstake can also fail if the maximum concurrent unbonding request (currently 14) has been reached for the validator/delegator pair.

 If the unstake amount passed in is larger than the total unstakable tokens, the current total unstakable amounts will be unstaked.
-For example, if users unstake 1024 IP and only have 1023 IP stake, 1023 IP will be withdrawn.
+For example, if users unstake 1024 IP and only have 1023 IP staked, 1023 IP will be withdrawn.

 If a validator exits, by either being offline and getting jailed, or not having enough stakes to be in the top 64 validator set, the delegators can unstake their tokens if the tokens are not in a staking period or their staking period is mature.
 Otherwise, delegators must wait until the staking period matures to unstake.

 ## Redelegate

 Redelegate operation allows a delegator to move its staked tokens from one validator to another.
 The tokens can be redelegated to the new validator immediately and start earning rewards.
 However, the redelegated tokens are still subject to the unbonding process, IF the source validator is in the active validator set or unbonding from the active validator set.
-During this 14 days unbounding time, it will be slashed if the original validator gets slashed.
+During this 14-day unbounding time, it will be slashed if the original validator gets slashed.

 A fee of 1 IP will be charged for redelegation to prevent spamming.
 The fee will be burnt by the contract.